-- Following the gradual sequence for return to school makes for a most successful outcome for the student
+- Following the gradual sequence for returning to school makes for a most successful outcome for students

 - Care providers and all school staff should be involved